-6 Electrical fixture C NC NA Corrective Action(s) for non-compliance (if any) Done 6.1 Electrical fixtures, such as switches and sockets and wiring are not defective / damaged or exposing live wiring.
+6 Electrical fixture C NC NA Corrective Action(s) for non- compliance (if any) Done 6.1 Electrical fixtures, switches and sockets and exposed wiring are not defective or damaged.
 Defective / damaged electrical switches or sockets to be rectified.
 6.2 Access to Distribution Board (DB) is not obstructed and closet is not used for storage purposes.
-To remove obstruction or objects immediately

-6.3 "DB Closet" signage posted.
+To remove obstruction or objects immediately 6.3 "DB Closet" signage posted.
 To fix signage.
-6.4 Electrical cords / wires are to be secured in conduits / trucking.
-Electrical wires to be covered by trucking.
+6.4 Electrical cords / wires are to be secured in conduits / trunking.
+Electrical wires to be covered by trunking.

-7 Mechanical & Electrical Room С NC NA Corrective Action(s) for non-compliance (if any) Done 7.1 Diesel Tank Room: - • a) No presence of oil or leakage To be cleaned or rectified b) Fueling inlet padlocked.
+trunking.
+7 Mechanical & Electrical Room C NC NA Corrective Action(s) for non- compliance (if any) Done 7.1 Diesel Tank Rooi n: - a) No presence of oil or leakage To be cleaned. b) Fueling inlet padlocked.
 To be padlocked. c) "No Smoking" signs are displayed.
 To display "No Smoking" signs. d) Ventilation system is functioning.
 To rectify the fault.
-7.2 Generator Room: - a) Battery bank terminals are protected by rubber covers.
+7.2 Gene rator Roon ı: - a) Battery bank terminals are protected by rubber covers.
 To provide rubber covers for the terminals. b) No accumulation of oil at fuel pump.
 To be cleaned.
-7.3 HT/LT Switch Room: - • • • Insulation mat provided.
+7.3 HT/LT Swite ch Roc om: - Insulation mat provided.
 To provide insulation mat.
-7.4 Battery Room: - • • a) Ventilation system is functioning.
-To rectify the fault. b) Battery & battery charging equipment in good condition & checked as per checklist in Fire Safety Circular 12/2012 To be serviced and/or records produced for AES sighting. c) Battery end of life date not exceeded To replace expired battery.
+7.4 Bat tery R loom: - a) Ventilation system is functioning.
+To rectify the fault.

+h) Dattamy & hattamy shansing

+b) Battery & battery charging To be serviced

+equipment in good condition.
+10 00 001,1000

-8 Restaurant / Kitchen Cleaning of Cooker Hood / Ducts (Regular Basis) С NC NA Corrective Action(s) for non-compliance (if any) Done 8.1 Cooker hood is clean & free from grease To be cleaned 8.2 Cooker hood filters are clean & free from grease To be cleaned 8.3 Record of cleaning To be produced for AES sighting
+8 Restaurant / Kitchen Cleaning of Cooker Hood / Ducts (Regular Basis) C NC NA Corrective Action(s) for non- compliance (if any) Done 8.1 Cooker hood is clean & free from grease To be cleaned 8.2 Cooker hood filters are clean & free from grease To be cleaned 8.3 Record of cleaning To be produced for AES sighting